Overview

 - GPX

 - GPS Exchange Format - XML-based file format for GPS data containing routes, tracks, and waypoints.
+The standard format supported by most GPS devices and apps.

 - POI

-- Point of Interest - A specific location that may be useful or interesting (restaurant, hotel, water source, etc.).
+- Point of Interest - A specific location that may be useful or interesting (restaurant, hotel, water source, viewpoint, etc.).

 - Track